ipfs/ipfs-gui/research/README.md

 |-------|---------|
 | ![](img/003-peers-webui-1.png) | ![](img/003-peers-desktop-1.png) |

 **WebUI** shows a peer count, geolocated pins on a globe and list of Peer Id / Multiaddr pairs for each connection.
 Clicking on a list item expands it to show similar node info as show on the Home page about your local node.
-The process is resource intensive and causes "slow script" warnings in firefox.
+The process is resource intensive and causes "slow script" warnings in Firefox.

 **Desktop** Shows your location and peer count, along with a list of Peer Id / Location pairs.
 No more info is available about the peers.
 There is a search bar that allows you to search for peers by id or location.